youssefwadie/akoam-downloader/README.md

 #### dependencies
 1. aria2 (download manager)
-1. any JRE V11+ installation
+1. JRE 11 or higher installation

 #### To run the application with the [uber jar](https://github.com/youssefwadie/akoam-downloader/releases)